+- Trust code (the three character code of your organisation e.g. RNH10)

+- Title (Ms, Mrs, Miss, etc.)

+- Initials (or first name)

+- Surname

+- Address fields11

+- Postcode

-- The mother's Year of Birth should be included in the form of NNNN: - The mother's Ethnic Group 15should be coded using the 17 item alphabetical coding specified by NHS Connecting for Health16.
-The codes are as follow:
+- The mother's Year of birth should be included in the form NNNN

+- The mother's Ethnic group12 as reported by the mother should be coded using the 17 item alphabetical coding specified by NHS Digital13.
+The codes are as follows: